List homomorphism problems for signed trees: Basic facts

-We observe for future reference that the path $x, p(x,y)=a_1, a_2, \ldots, a_{k-2}, a_{k-1}=p(x',y'), x'$, when considered by itself, admits a list homomorphism both to $U$ and to $D$, but no list homomorphism to any other subgraph of $U \cup D$.
-(To see the first part, invoke Zaslavsky's theorem characterizing switching equivalent signatures, and use the fact that both $U$ and $D$ contain a bicoloured edge.
-To see the second part, use the conditions in the definition of chain.)
+We observe for future reference that the path $x, p(x,y)=a_1, a_2, \ldots, a_{k-2},$ $a_{k-1}=p(x',y'), x'$, when considered by itself, admits a list homomorphism both to $U$ and to $D$.
+(To see this invoke Zaslavsky's theorem characterizing switching equivalent signatures, and use the fact that both $U$ and $D$ contain a bicoloured edge.)
+Further we note there is no list homomorphism to any other subgraph of $U \cup D$ where $p(x,y)$ maps to $d_1$ and $p(x',y')$ maps to $u_{k-1}$.
+(This follows from the conditions in the definition of chain.)

-If $x$ occurs in more clauses, we link the occurrences by a new vertex $p(x)$ with the list $\{u_1\}$ and blue edges to all occurrences of $x$.
-(This will ensure that all occurrences of $x$ take on the same truth value.)
+If $x$ occurs in several clauses, we now have several vertices corresponding to $x$.
+We link all these occurrences by a new vertex $p(x)$ with the list $\{u_1\}$, and joined by blue edges to all the occurrences of $x$.
+Since the edge $uu_1$ is unicoloured, this will ensure that all occurrences of the vertex $x$ are switched or no occurrence of $x$ is switched.

 We denote the resulting graph $(G,\sigma)$.
 We now claim that this instance of {\sc {\sc Not-All-Equal SAT}} is satisfiable if and only if $(G,\sigma)$ admits a list homomorphism to $(H,\pi)$.

 Let $\widehat{G}(x,y,z)$ denote the subgraph of $(G,\sigma)$ induced by $P(x,y), P(z,x), P(y,z)$ and $x, y, z, x', y', z'$.
 We claim that\\ {\em (i) any list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$ must switch at either one or two of the vertices $x, y, z$}, and that \\ {\em (ii) there are list homomorphisms of $\widehat{G}(x,y,z)$ to $U \cup D$ that switch at any one or any two of the vertices $x, y, z$.}